Phase transition of anisotropic Ginzburg--Landau equation: Introduction

-The variational investigations of the isotropic-nematic phase transition involving \eqref{GL energy} were first done by Golovaty et al. \cite{MR4076075,MR3910590} in the static case.
-In the current work we shall study its $L^2$-gradient flow.
-To be more precise, we consider the flow
+The energy \eqref{GL energy} is a simplified case of the full Landau--De Gennes energy (cf. \cite{IyerXuZarnescu2015,MR4272911}).
+The variational investigations of the isotropic-nematic phase transition involving \eqref{GL energy} were first done by Golovaty, Novack, Sternberg and Venkatraman \cite{MR4076075,MR3910590} in the static case in 2D.
+The present paper is concerned with the $L^2$-gradient flow of \eqref{GL energy}, i.e. the following system.